-Through a series of incentives, education, and enforcement, this action focuses on getting commercial sector recycling rates to at least 30%.
+Through incentives, education, and enforcement policies, this action focuses on getting commercial sector recycling rates to at least 30%.

-Vision of Expanded Commercial Recycling
+Vision for Expanding Commercial Recycling

-The Solid Waste Resource Management Plan (SWRMP) estimates a range of 1700 to 4400 tons of waste diverted from landfill as a result of increased participation in commercial sector recycling
+The Solid Waste Resource Management Plan (SWRMP) estimates a range of 1700 to 4400 tons of waste diverted from landfill as a result of increased participation in commercial sector recycling.

-Department of Public Works with support from Resource Recycling Associates
+• Department of Public Works, with support from Resource Recycling Associates

-- Office of Sustainability and Innovations - Commercial businesses
+Office of Sustainability and Innovations Commercial businesses